KrzysiuWojcik/Fujitsu-Lifebook-U748-Hackintosh/README.md

 ### Last changes

+- 11.24.2022 - Display HiDPI scaling (internal LG panel) fixed to work together with brightness control
+- 11.23.2022 - EM7305 4G LTE WWAN modem brought to live - signal icon shows on top bar and can finally connect to the Internet
+- 11.07.2022 - Upgraded OpenCore (now it has text interface and no NTFS driver because I use rEFInd as my main OS chooser)
 - 10.19.2022 - SMBIOS, Graphics and Display related changes - fixed graphical issues when playing videos in full screen (2048 MB VRAM, Intel UHD 617 ID, MacBookAir8,1 SMBIOS)

 ### What's working and what's not?